1. Top Soft Skills Examples for CVs in 2025

 What are soft skills?

-When it boils down to it, soft skills are all about what makes us human.
-In an age of increasing automation many tasks requiring hard skills are being taken over by machines, but anything involving a complex use of soft skills still requires the human touch.
+In fact, in the modern workplace, soft skills are considered even more important than hard skills.
+In an age of AI and increasing automation, many tasks that require hard skills are being taken over by machines; however, those involving the complex use of soft skills still require the human touch.

-Soft skills can be broken down into seven categories.
+Soft skills can be broken down into categories.
 They cover a very broad range of attributes, so this is a good way of making sense of them.

 1. Communication